-Over time, they became generals in a different kind of army.
+Over time, these brave soldiers trudged through the trenches and became generals in a different kind of army.
+From an

 These women exercise, laugh, teach Bible studies, pray for people and keep color on their hair.
 They have a beauty that comes from deep, deep within, and it has kept their peaceful faces nearly wrinkle free.

 This week, as I’ve prayed for my friend and felt so heartsick for her, I also pondered how I would respond if it were me.
 I remember hearing Beth Moore say we should try to keep from learning everything the hard way – we should attempt to learn some things off someone else’s page.

 So, let’s learn this one off the pages of their stories.

 Man or woman, we need to get ready.
 We need to work on our survival skills.
 Let’s sharpen our swords and build up our stamina, hiding more of God’s word in our hearts, that if even the most dreaded kind of trial besets us, we can stand firm against the Enemy who would love nothing more than for us to crumble in a heap of disappointment and despair.

 Over hill, over dale – into the wild blue yonder, may the Lord rise us up, generals every one, trained for battle by the ones who have gone before and have shown us how to do it right.

 Family members and friends who have lost a spouse before you were able to live a long life together, please know you are loved.
 Your courage is an inspirational legacy of faith and fortitude.

 May God richly and abundantly bless you today.